 Where the goods or services are still required after termination, re-procurement of the goods or services that are the same as, or similar to, those called for in the contract shall be made against the contractor's account as soon as practicable after termination.
 Such re-procurement shall be at as reasonable a price as practicable considering the quality required and the time within which the goods or services are required.
-The contract for the re-procurement may be made for a quantity in excess of the undelivered quantity terminated for default, when such excess quantity is needed, but excess cost may be charged against the defaulting contractor for no more than the undelivered quantity terminated for default (including variations in quantity).
+The contract for the re-procurement may be made for a quantity in excess of the undelivered quantity called for in the contract when needed, however excess cost may be charged against the defaulting contractor for no more than the undelivered quantity under the terminated contract (including variations in quantity).

-If the re-procurement is effected at a price in excess of the price of the goods terminated, the Contracting Officer shall make a written demand on the contractor for the total amount of such excess giving consideration to increases or decreases in other ascertainable costs such as transportation, discounts, etc., and shall take such other action as is required for collecting claims in favor of the Airports Authority.
+If the re-procurement is effected at a price in excess of the price of the goods terminated, the Contracting Officer shall make a written demand on the contractor for the total amount of such excess giving consideration to increases or decreases in other ascertainable costs such as transportation, discounts, etc., and shall take such other action as required for collecting claims in favor of the Airports Authority.